Warning: Graphic Images, Strong Language, and Medical Procedures

 V – used for programs depicting violence:

 There are photos showing blown-up, shot, and wounded bodies from wartime combat, law enforcement encounters, and private citizen injuries and incidents.
+The first time you see wounded should not be when you are called upon to provide medical care.

 L – used for programs with occasional coarse language: